nataliajaimehughes/nataliajaimehughes/README.md

 - 👋 Hi, I’m @nataliajaimehughes
 - 👀 I’m interested in developing new applications, web pages, and technology.
-- 🌱 I’m currently learning about SQL databases and C++ programming.
+- 🌱 I’m currently learning about Java programming and Software Engineering.
-- 💞️ I’m looking to collaborate on developing a new health education phone application.
+- 💞️ I’m looking to collaborate on developing new mobile applications.
 - 📫 How to reach me nataliajaimehughes@gmail.com

 <!---